Viacheslav Chornovil: 1965–1966 purge and aftermath

-On 31 September of that year, Chornovil's Lviv flat was searched by the KGB, and 190 books were confiscated.
-Included in the confiscated literature was the Galician–Volhynian Chronicle, the Books of the Genesis of the Ukrainian People, and monographs and articles by authors Panteleimon Kulish, Volodymyr Antonovych, Volodymyr Hnatiuk, Dmytro Doroshenko, Ivan Krypiakevych, and Volodymyr Vynnychenko, as well as history books about the First World War and interwar period.
+On 30 September of that year, Chornovil's Lviv flat was searched by the KGB, the Soviet security agency.
+190 pieces of literature were confiscated, including the Galician–Volhynian Chronicle, the Books of the Genesis of the Ukrainian People, monographs and articles by authors Panteleimon Kulish, Volodymyr Antonovych, Volodymyr Hnatiuk, Dmytro Doroshenko, Ivan Krypiakevych, and Volodymyr Vynnychenko, as well as history books about the Polish–Lithuanian Commonwealth, the First World War and the Ukrainian War of Independence.
 Two later raids by the KGB on his flat, on 3 August 1967 and 12 January 1972, led to further confiscations of literature, though both were of lesser size than during the September 1965 raid.

 Later that year, with the purges continuing, Chornovil was called to give evidence at the trials of Sixtiers Mykhaylo Osadchy, Bohdan and Mykhailo Horyn, and Myroslava Zvarychevska.
 Chornovil refused, and as a result was fired from his editor position at Second Reading.
 He turned to samvydav, publishing Court of Law or a Return of the Terror?, which questioned the legality and constitutionality of the Sixtiers' sentences, in May 1966.
 On 8 July he was charged under article 179 of the Criminal Code of the Ukrainian SSR for his refusal to give testimony at the Sixtiers' trials, and sentenced to three months of hard labour with 20% of salary withheld.
 In this period, he worked various jobs, including as a technician in expeditions of the Academy of Sciences of Ukraine to the Carpathian Mountains, as an advertiser for KyivKnyhTorh, and as a teacher at the Lviv Regional Centre for Protection of Nature.